Index theory of uniform pseudodifferential operators: Final remarks and open questions

 \subsection{Quasilocal operators and the uniform Roe algebra}

 In the definition of uniform pseudodifferential operators we used for the $(-\infty)$-part of them quasilocal smoothing operators, whereas the rough Baum--Connes assembly map goes into the $K$-theory of the uniform Roe algebra which is defined as the closure of the finite propagation operators with uniformly bounded coefficients.
 A priori the definition of quasilocal operators is more general than being in the closure of the finite propagation operators, but one is tempted to conjecture that the notions actually coincide, i.e., that every quasilocal operator is approximable by finite propagation ones.
 As far as the author knows this question is still open.
-Results concerning the interplay between large scale geometry of a metric space and certain properties of its uniform Roe algebra suggest that it might be necessary to add an additional assumption on the space (like having finite asymptotic dimension or Property A) in order to show equivalence of this two notions.

-\begin{question} Defining the uniform Roe algebra to consist of the quasilocal operators with uniformly bounded coefficients, will it coincide with the usual definition, i.e., is every quasilocal operator approximable by finite propagation ones?
-Might it be that we need additional large scale geometric assumptions on the metric space in order for this to hold? \end{question}
+\begin{question} Defining the uniform Roe algebra to consist of the quasilocal operators with uniformly bounded coefficients, will it coincide with the usual definition, i.e., is every quasilocal operator approximable by finite propagation ones? \end{question}

+Concerning the above question there is the result of Rabinovich--Roch--Silbermann \cite{RRS}, resp., of Lange--Rabinovich \cite{lange_rabinovich} that on $\IR^n$ every quasi-local operator is approximable by finite propagation operators.
+This was recently generalized by {\v{S}}pakula and Tikuisis \cite{st} to all spaces with finite decomposition complexity.
+The only other (partial) result that the author knows is his own \cite{engel_rough} that on spaces of polynomial growth one can approximate operators with a super-polynomially fast decaying dominating function by finite propagation operators.